-If a and r are positive integers and r is at least 2 Arumugan, Germina, and Anadavally [76] say a (p,q)-graph G is additively (a,r)-geometric if its vertices can be assigned distinct integers such that the value of the edges obtained as the sum of the end points of each edge is $\{a, ar, ar^2, \ldots, ar^{q-1}\}$ .
-In the case that the vertex labels are nonnegative integers the labeling is called additively (a,r)\-geometric.
-They prove: for all a and r every tree is additively (a,r)\-geometric; a connected additively (a,r)-geometric graph is either a tree or unicyclic graph with the cycle having odd size; if G is a connected unicyclic graph and not a cycle, then G is additively (a,r)-geometric if and only if either a is even or a is odd and r is even; connected unicyclic graphs are not additively (a,r)\-geometric; if a disconnected graph is additively (a,r)-geometric, then each component is a tree or a unicyclic graph with an odd cycle; and for all even a at least a0, every disconnected graph for which every component is a tree or unicyclic with an odd cycle has an additively a1, and a2, and a3 are not additively a3, and a4, every disconnected graph for which every component is a tree or unicyclic with an odd cycle has an additively a3, and a4.
+If a and r are positive integers and r is at least 2 Arumugan, Germina, and Anadavally [78] say a (p,q)-graph G is additively (a,r)-geometric if its vertices can be assigned distinct integers such that the value of the edges obtained as the sum of the end points of each edge is $\{a, ar, ar^2, \ldots, ar^{q-1}\}$.
+In the case that the vertex labels are nonnegative integers the labeling is called additively (a,r)-geometric.
+They prove: for all a and r every tree is additively (a,r)-geometric; a connected additively (a,r)-geometric graph is either a tree or unicyclic graph with the cycle having odd size; if G is a connected unicyclic graph and not a cycle, then G is additively (a,r)-geometric if and only if either a is even or a is odd and r is even; connected unicyclic graphs are not additively (a,r)-geometric; if a disconnected graph is additively (a,r)-geometric, then each component is a tree or a unicyclic graph with an odd cycle; and for all even a at least a0, every disconnected graph for which every component is a tree or unicyclic with an odd cycle has an additively a1, a2, a3, a4, a5, a6, a8, a8, a9, a

-Vijayakumar [1208] calls a graph G (not necessarily finite) arithmetic if its vertices can be assigned distinct natural numbers such that the value of the edges obtained as the sum of the end points of each edge is an arithmetic progression.
-He proves [1207] and [1208] that a graph is arithmetic if and only if it is (a, r)-geometric for some a and r.
+Vijayakumar [1328] calls a graph G (not necessarily finite) arithmetic if its vertices can be assigned distinct natural numbers such that the value of the edges obtained as the sum of the end points of each edge is an arithmetic progression.
+He proves [1327] and [1328] that a graph is arithmetic if and only if it is (a, r)-geometric for some a and r.